MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-spring-cloud.md

 ---
-title: Migrate Spring Cloud applications to Azure Spring Cloud
+title: Migrate Spring Boot applications to Azure Spring Cloud
-description: This guide describes what you should be aware of when you want to migrate an existing Spring Cloud application to run on Azure Spring Cloud.
+description: This guide describes what you should be aware of when you want to migrate an existing Spring Boot application to run on Azure Spring Cloud.
 author: yevster
 ms.author: yebronsh
 ms.topic: conceptual
-ms.date: 2/12/2020
+ms.date: 5/26/2020
 ---

-# Migrate Spring Cloud applications to Azure Spring Cloud
+# Migrate Spring Boot applications to Azure Spring Cloud

 This guide describes what you should be aware of when you want to migrate an existing Spring Cloud application to run on Azure Spring Cloud.